yingkaisha/keras-vision-transformer/README.md

 # swin-transformer-keras

-This repository contains demonstrations of the Swin Transformer in `tensorflow.keras`.
+This repository contains the `tensorflow.keras` implementation of the Swin Transformer and its demonstrations under benchmark datasets.